 With this “challenge” in mind, Dragun has created the quick-reference table below.
-By simply clicking on a state, you can access information and links about how that state currently regulates VI.
+By simply clicking on a state, you can access information and links about how that state currently regulates VI (also see Vapour Intrusion Reference Guide: Canadian Provinces and Territories).
 In addition, where possible, we have included the standards for a few of the common chemicals of concern for VI exposure.

 It’s worth repeating the obvious – VI standards are changing constantly.
 We cannot guarantee that the standards have not changed since the creation of this quick-reference table.
 Each page provides the date that the information was last updated.

 If you would like to be informed when we provide the updates, you can add your name to our mailing list on the right side of this webpage.

 Do you need assistance in designing a VI investigation strategy?
 Do you need a second opinion?
 Do you need expert services for vapor intrusion?
 We can help.
 Contact Jeffrey Bolin or Matthew Schroeder, P.E at 248-932-0228.